Pin itRees Jones conditioning at a public-course price, quietly reliable since 1993.

 Falcon's Fire has been open since 1993, which in the Orlando golf market represents genuine longevity.
-Courses in this region open and close, rebrand and renovate, change ownership and design philosophy with a frequency that makes consistency rare.
-Falcon's Fire has simply maintained its standard, year after year, which is a more impressive achievement than it might appear.
+Courses in this region open and close, rebrand and renovate, change ownership with a frequency that makes consistency rare.
+Falcon's Fire has simply maintained its standard, year after year.
+Rees Jones and Greg Muirhead designed the course in Kissimmee, roughly four miles from the Disney tourist corridor, and it remains one of the more reliable rounds in the area.

-At approximately $145 per round, Falcon's Fire sits at the top of the hidden value tier.
-The green fee buys a Rees Jones design on a well-maintained property with practice facilities that allow for a proper warm-up.
-It does not buy the resort experience, the designer spectacle, or the dramatic setting of the premium courses.
-What it buys is reliable, well-conditioned golf from a designer whose reputation was built on preparing courses for major championships.
-That trade-off, spectacle for substance, is the definition of hidden value.
+Around $145 per round.
+That money buys a Rees Jones design on a well-maintained property with practice facilities that allow for a proper warm-up.
+It does not buy resort experience, designer spectacle, or dramatic setting.
+What it buys is reliable, well-conditioned golf from a designer whose reputation was built on preparing major championship courses.
+That trade is the definition of value in this market.

 Arnold Palmer's living room, and the only Orlando course with genuine PGA Tour history.